damienbod/angular-auth-oidc-client/docs/site/angular-auth-oidc-client/docs/documentation/using-access-tokens.md

 ## Revoke the access token

 Access tokens can be revoked using the `revokeAccessToken()` function.
-If you provide the access token in the param, any access token from the same STS can be revoked, if the STS supports the revocation endpoint.
+If you provide the access token in the param, any access token from the same secure token server can be revoked, if the secure token server supports the revocation endpoint.

 ```ts
 revokeAccessToken() {